Electrical Engineering (EE)

 Topic 3: PCI System Design.
 Understanding PCI specifications including protocol, electrical, mechanical, and timing.
 Study the protocol for high-speed, high-bandwidth data throughput.
 Designing a PCI-based system design and implementing in FPGA.

 May be repeated for credit as topics vary.
-Differential Tuition: $165.
-Course fees: LRE1 $25; STSE $30.
+This course has Differential Tuition.
+Course Fee: LRE1 $25; STSE $30.

 EE 5243.
 Special Topics in Control.
 (3-0) 3 Credit Hours.